top of page

 Always keep artificial tears in a cool, dry place away from direct sunlight and heat sources.
 Do not freeze or refrigerate them as this may affect their quality and effectiveness.

 Check the expiration date on the bottle or vial and do not use them if they are past their shelf life.
 If you use preservative-free eye drops, discard the remaining portion of each vial after one use.
-If you use preserved artificial tears, discard the bottle after one month of opening or follow the manufacturer's instructions.
+If you use artificial tears with preservatives, discard the bottle after one month of opening or follow the manufacturer's instructions.

 In conclusion...